-Nepal also hosts close to 9 000 refugees from Bhutan, who live in camps.
+Nepal also hosts almost 7 500 refugees from Bhutan, who live in camps.
 In the early 1990s, more than 108 000 refugees from Bhutan – approximately 20% of Bhutan's population – arrived in Nepal and started living in camps run by the United Nations’ refugee agency (UNHCR).
 Thanks to a third-country resettlement process, most of the refugees are now living in other countries.
-The refugees are not allowed to work and are almost entirely dependent on international humanitarian assistance.
+The refugees are not allowed to work in the country and are almost entirely dependent on international humanitarian assistance.

-To continue its support for people in need across Nepal, in 2017 the EU humanitarian aid allocated €4 million, bringing the total humanitarian funding in the country to €101 million since 1994.
-Out of the total funding, €3 million have been committed to initiatives focusing on mitigating risks of natural disasters and enhancing disaster preparedness capacities of vulnerable populations.
-Key priorities include the strengthening of emergency response capacity of the medical community and networks to cope with mass casualty events and serious disease outbreaks, the promotion of disaster preparedness activities and action plan in the education sector, and increasing preparedness and response capacities of communities in rural and, to a lesser extent so far, in urban areas.
-In addition, the funds also contribute to the improvement of the preparedness and response capacities of the government of Nepal towards a timely, effectively and targeted response in the aftermath of emergencies.
-In response to the severe flooding that struck the country in mid-2017, a further €800 000 was made available to address the pressing needs of the most affected families.
+The European Union is committed to continue its support for those in needs across Nepal.
+In 2017, the European Commission allocated €4 million in humanitarian assistance to the country, bringing the total humanitarian funding in Nepal to €101 million since 2001.
+Out of the 2017 funding, €3 million was committed to initiatives focusing on mitigating the risks of natural disasters and enhancing the disaster preparedness capacities of vulnerable populations.
+Key priorities included: strengthening the emergency response capacity of the medical community and networks to cope with mass casualty events and serious outbreak disease incidents; promoting disaster preparedness activities and action plans in the education sector; and increasing preparedness and response capacities of communities in rural and urban areas.
+In addition, the funds also contributed to the improvement of the preparedness and response capacities of the government of Nepal towards a timely, effectively and targeted response in the aftermath of emergencies.
+In response to the severe flooding that struck the country in mid-2017, a further €1 million was provided to address the pressing needs of the most affected families.